Assistant Studio Manager

 Remote/Onsite: 100% onsite (no remote work)

-Shift Times: Tuesday through Saturday,* 10am to 6pm
+Shift Times: Sunday* through Thursday, 10am to 6pm

-401(k) retirement plan.
+• 401(k) retirement plan opt-in

-Monthly commuter stipend of $140.
+• Monthly commuter stipend

-Annual professional development stipend of $500.
+• Annual professional development stipend (eligible after 60 days)

-Complimentary classes, workshops, and studio usage.
+• Complimentary classes, workshops, and studio usage

 DUTIES & RESPONSIBILITIES